|Country:||United States of America (USA)|

-Experienced brewers have chosen the following hops as substitutions of Millennium:
+Experienced brewers have chosen the following hop varieties as substitutions of Millennium:

 Is Millennium available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Millennium hop.
 Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!